SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/outlier.md

 | transpose row _timeslice column _sourceCategory
 ```

-When you select a [line chart] (../../../Visualizations-and-Alerts/Dashboards/Chart-Panel-Types/Line-Charts.md), this example will display something like the following:
+When you select a [line chart](../../../dashboards-new/panels/line-charts.md), this example will display something like the following:

 ![Outlier Distribution](/img/search/searchquerylanguage/search-operators/OutlierDistri.png)